 Information regarding exhibition copies:

-In digital format via USB or e-mail.
-USBs will be returned.
+In digital format via e-mail.
 Formatting specifics will be included in the acceptance letter.
-Exhibition files must be received by September 1st, 2020.
+Exhibition files must be received by September 1st, 2023.

-*Submitters will be notified of entry status in July 2020.
-Judges’ decisions are final.
+*Submitters will be notified of entry status in August 2023.
+Programmers’ decisions are final.

 An additional panel of filmmakers, film critics, and local luminaries will sit on this year’s Awards Jury.
 Awards are given for excellence in form and content.
 Films to be considered for competition will be determined by the Festival Curators.